Hungarian invasion of Carpatho-Ukraine: March 15–17

 In these circumstances, on March 15, 1939, Augustyn Voloshyn proclaimed the independence of Carpatho-Ukraine by radio and sent a telegram to Adolf Hitler in Berlin, asking him to take the country under the protectorate of Nazi Germany.
-In response, the German government refused to support and advised not to resist Hungarian troops.
+In response, the German government refused to support him and advised him not to resist Hungarian troops.
 On the same day, the Hungarian government sent a parliamentarian to Khust with a proposal to disarm and peacefully join the Kingdom of Hungary.
 Voloshyn refused, saying that "Carpatho-Ukraine is a peaceful state and wants to live in peace with its neighbors, but if necessary will repel any aggressor."
 Mobilization was announced in Transcarpathia.

 In the evening of March 15, Hungarian troops launched a general offensive in four directions: Uzhhorod - Perechyn - Uzhok; Uzhhorod - Svaliava - Lavochne; Mukachevo - Irshava - Kushnytsia; Korolevo - Khust - Yasinya - Volove.

 The Carpathian Sich recruited volunteers, mostly demobilized Czechoslovak army soldiers from the local population, and, with 10,000 to 12,000 poorly armed soldiers, tried to resist.
 The Hungarians struck the main blow along the Uzhhorod-Perechyn line, trying to cut off Carpathian Ukraine from the Slovak Republic.
 The Hungarian army encountered strong resistance near the village of Horonda, where sotnia "Sich" M. Stoyka held the defense for 16 hours.

 Heavy fighting followed the cities of Khust and Vynohradiv, which repeatedly passed from hand to hand.
-The most bloody was the battle on the outskirts of Khust, on the Red Field.
+The most bloody was the battle on the outskirts of Khust, on Krasne Pole.
 According to the Hungarian archives, 230 people from Sich were killed in this battle, and 160 Hungarians.
 The resistance of the Sich threatened to prolong the fighting, but the Poles came to the aid of the Hungarians, who began their offensive from the Uzhok Pass.